 Exercise boosts physical capabilities and can even change physical appearance, but it also improves the condition of the brain and cognition.
-BYU physiology and developmental biology professor Jeff Edwards’ research findings validate those new year’s resolutions to get the heart pumping and exercise more.
+BYU cell biology and physiology professor Jeff Edwards’ research findings validate those new year’s resolutions to get the heart pumping and exercise more.
 He provides information on three ways that exercise affects the mind and can improve quality of life.

 Exercise feeds the brain

 Exercise increases blood flow to the brain.
 Due to its high metabolic demand, the brain demands good circulation, and exercise aids it.
 An increase in blood flow is not only extremely beneficial, it is essential.
 Exercise induces good blood flow to deliver all the nutrients required to carry out the brain’s job, while it also increases production molecules important to brain function, including memory.

 People hold their memories dear, yet, in reality, we only remember a fraction of our lives.
 Accessing memories, writing them down, and sharing them with others helps solidify their presence in the brain, but exercising improves memory’s capacity and strength.

 Exercise improves memory by increasing molecular targets like the brain-derived neurotrophic factor (BDNF).
 This molecular factor increases synaptogenesis, forming new synapses that mediate learning and memory, making it easier to absorb information and form long-term memories.
 The more BDNF, the more the memory improves in function and capacity.
 If you aren’t motivated to work out, consider how priceless your memories are and start moving to preserve them.